AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/installation.md

     ![AdGuard VPN *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/adguard-vpn-en.png)

 1. Wait for the download to finish and for *OPEN* button to appear.
-1. Tap *OPEN* button to open the AdGuard VPN app.
+1. Tap *OPEN* to open the AdGuard VPN app.

 That's it!
 AdGuard VPN for iOS has been successfully installed on your iOS device.